Sales and Marketing Best Practices: Capturing Online Buyers

 Because of this, the fact that so many people want and do shop online, Jeff Bezos is now, by far, the richest man in the world (worth $40b more than second place, Bill Gates!).
 By creating an easy online “buy now” experience, Amazon has shifted how people buy, and how people expect to buy.
 And this big tell is how business to consumer service companies must sell, or lose ground. .

 But Amazon is primarily about products; housewares, gifts, electronics, etc. What about services, such as waste removal?
-The buyer expectations are already set; they want to buy services online too.
-Note the myriad of service related websites attempting to meet that demand.
+To point out, the buyer expectations are already set; they want to buy services online too.
+Not to mention, the myriad of service related websites attempting to meet that demand.
 Unfortunately, most of those are of the “fill out a form and wait for a response” variety.
 Or worse: “Fill out a form and be called back by a pesky sales rep.” Not good.
 That’s not “buy now.”
 That’s a circa 2000 way of thinking.
 And to many, it’s just annoying.
 Thus, none of those website creators threaten to unseat Mr. Bezos from his number 1 perch anytime soon.

 Amazon has proven the “buy now” model and created vast marketplace expectations.
 Therefore, haulers must meet the buyer on their preferred terms; they must offer “buy now” functionality on their website.
 Those who don’t will lose business to those who do.

 So how can “buy now” functionality be implemented in the waste services marketplace?
-It’s not easy, which is why so few are doing it.
-Below is a discussion of why a “buy now” button on a hauler’s website is complex and expensive for a hauler to develop, deploy, and support, and yet is an absolute necessity in today’s market.
+Well it’s not easy, which is why so few are doing it.
+Below is a discussion of why a “buy now” button on a hauler’s website is complex and expensive for a hauler to develop, deploy, and support.
+And yet, is an absolute necessity in today’s market.

 TrashBolt Software has made its mark in the waste services industry by offering affordable, rapid deployment “buy now” functionality for haulers to deploy on their websites.
 Click here to learn more about TrashBolt for Haulers.